openshift-scale/workloads/docs/nodevertical.md

 Default: `snafu`
 Elasticsearch server index prefix (currently used by snafu)

+### SNAFU_USER
+Default: `scale-ci`
+user running the tests, used for identifying test results.

+### SNAFU_CLUSTER_NAME
+Default: (defaults to the clustername in the machineset) clustername on which the tests are running, used for identifying test results.

 ### PUBLIC_KEY
 Default: `~/.ssh/id_rsa.pub`
 Public ssh key file for Ansible.